SystemsApproach/ops/control.rst

 5.3.3 QoS Profiles
 ~~~~~~~~~~~~~~~~~~

-Associated with each VCS connection is a QoS-related profile that
+Associated with each Slice is a QoS-related profile that governs how
-governs how traffic that connection carries is to be treated.
-This
+traffic that slice carries is to be treated.
+This starts with a
-starts with a `Template` model, which defines the valid (accepted)
+`Template` model, which defines the valid (accepted) connectivity
-connectivity settings.
-Aether Operations is responsible for defining
+settings.
+Aether Operations is responsible for defining these (the
-these (the features they offer must be supported by the backend
+features they offer must be supported by the backend subsystems), with
-subsystems), with enterprises selecting the template they want applied
+enterprises selecting the template they want applied to any instances
-to any instances of the connectivity service they create (e.g., via a
+of the connectivity service they create (e.g., via a drop-down
-drop-down menu).
-That is, templates are used to initialize `VCS`
+menu).
+That is, templates are used to initialize `Slice` objects.
+The
-objects.
-The `Template` model has the following fields:
+`Template` model has the following fields:

 * `sst`, `sd`: Slice identifiers, as specified by 3GPP.
-* `uplink`, `downlink`: Guaranteed uplink and downlink bandwidth.
+* `mbr.uplink`, `mbr.downlink`: Maximum uplink and downlink bandwidth.
+* `mbr.uplink-burst-size`, `mbr.downlink-burst-size`: Maximum burst size.
 * `traffic-class`: Link to a `Traffic-Class` object that describes the
   type of traffic.

+You will see that the `Device-Group` an `Application` models include
+similar fields.
+The idea is that QoS parameters are established for
+the slice as a whole (based on the selected `Template`) and then
+individual devices and applications connected to that slice can define
+their own, more-restrictive QoS parameters on an instance-by-instance
+basis.

-As noted in the previous section, Aether decouples the abstract `VCS`
+As noted in the previous section, Aether decouples the abstract
-objects from the implementation details about the backend slices.
-One
+`Slice` objects from the implementation details about the backend
-reason for this decoupling is that it supports the option of spinning
+segments of the end-to-end slices.
+One reason for this decoupling is
+that it supports the option of spinning up an entirely new copy of the
-up an entirely new copy of the SD-Core rather than sharing an existing
+SD-Core rather than sharing an existing UPF with another Slice.
+This is
-UPF with another VCS.
-This is done to ensure isolation, and
+done to ensure isolation, and illustrates one possible touch-point
-illustrates one possible touch-point between Runtime Control and the
+between Runtime Control and the Lifecycle Management subsystem:
-Lifecycle Management subsystem: Runtime Control, via an Adaptor,
+Runtime Control, via an Adaptor, engages Lifecycle Management to
-engages Lifecycle Management to launch the necessary set of Kubernetes
+launch the necessary set of Kubernetes containers that implement an
-containers that implement an isolated slice.
+isolated slice.

 The `Traffic-Class` model, in turn, specifies the classes of traffic,
 and includes the following fields: